 We see this as an opportunity to engage the public in a dialogue about the historic nature and personality of their neighborhood, including the often ostentatious manner in which people have populated homes (such as the nearby Italianate flourishes of Blandwood, for example).
 Furthermore, we are intrigued by the possibility of representing indoor materials such as fabric and delicate wood in an outdoor material such as steel, bronze, hardwoods or concrete.
 We have been trained in many blacksmith and metal working techniques, which we would like to explore in this project, such as traditional mortise and tenon joinery and sheet “repousse” or chasing work, which gives sheets of iron a billowy, almost fabric-like quality or can be used to shape details akin to a wood carving.

-Durham artist Jeanette Brossart has been selected to work with landscape designers Withers & Ravenel to create a mosaic inlaid concrete bench that will create a seating area and form the keystone for the new triangular park in Phase 3 called LoFi Park.
+Durham artist Jeanette Brossart created a mosaic inlaid concrete bench that has created a seating area and formed the keystone for the new triangular park in Phase 3 called LoFi Park.
 The connections between the architectural details of houses in the neighborhood and the houses of animals that live in Fisher Park were made with examples like the snail shell or nautilis, the capital of an ionic column, and the turtle shell and a parquet floor.
-After public meetings with the Fisher Park neighborhood, she proposed creating a meandering stream that will reflect the important elements of Fisher Park and its surrounding neighborhood.
-The park will be located in front of Joymongers Brewing Company at the intersection of Smith/Eugene/Battleground and features the neighborhood bench, water fountain, and a solar powered trash receptacle.
+After public meetings with the Fisher Park neighborhood, she designed a meandering stream that reflects the important elements of Fisher Park and its surrounding neighborhood.
+The park is located in front of Joymongers Brewing Company at the intersection of Smith/Eugene/Battleground and features the neighborhood bench, water fountain, and a solar powered trash receptacle.
 An artistic bike rack designed by Guilford College Student Kim Canaan called Onion is also part of the park.
 Click here for examples of Jeannette’s work.